Diary of a Network Geek

 SCO vs. Novell, Round 2

-Filed under: Criticism, Marginalia, and Notes,Geek Work,Linux,Novell — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:26 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Geek Work,Linux,Novell — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:26 am for you boring, normal people.

 Oh, boy, this looks like it’s going to get ugly.